Roadside Monocular 3D Detection Prompted by 2D Detection: Promptable 3D Detector

+{\em Remark 2: Different from existing methods, our Pro3D explicitly leverages 2D detections.} Leveraging 2D box \emph{annotations} to facilitate 3D detector training is a \emph{de facto} practice.
+A similar work to ours is MV2D~\cite{wang2023object}, which trains a 3D detector from scratch for joint 2D and 3D detection.
+Specifically, MV2D fuses RoI features extracted from the 2D detector with those of the 3D detector's backbone.
+This is similar in spirit to our explored baseline method (Fig. \ref{fig:condition by 2D detection}b).
+But our final version of Pro3D explicitly leverages 2D detections instead of their features.
+Extensive experiments show that Pro3D significantly outperforms MV2D (Table~\ref{tab:benchmarking-results(0.5,0.25,0.25)}).
+Importantly, owing to the modular design, Pro3D can readily exploit any 2D detectors -- using more advanced ones yields better 3D detection performance (Fig.~\ref{fig:YOLO-v7 and more 2D annotations}).

-{\bf Fusion module} fuses the feature prompts (from the prompt encoder) and feature maps of the 3D detector's encoder (Fig.~\ref{fig:condition by 2D detection}).
-If the feature prompts are feature maps, then a straightforward fusion method is to concatenate them (Fig.~\ref{fig:condition by 2D detection}a), as widely adopted in the literature \cite{long2015fully, pinheiro2016learning}.
-Inspired by the recent transformer architecture \cite{vaswani2017attention} and its application in prompt encoding \cite{kirillov2023segment}, we propose to use an attention module to fuse these features.
-Experiments demonstrate that such attentive fusion outperforms concatenation (Table~\ref{tab:results-of-different-prompt-information}).
-Concretely, we denote the feature map from the encoder $F$ in the 3D detector for an input image $X$ as $F(X)$; the prompt encoder $F_{prompt}$ transforms the input prompts $p$ into vectors $F_{prompt}(p)$.
-The fusion model returns the final fused feature $f = \text{\em Transformer}\big(F(X), \ F_{prompt}(p)\big)$.
-Briefly, the {\em Transformer} processes features in three steps (detailed in the supplement): (1) applying self-attention on the feature prompts $F_{prompt}(p)$, producing a new feature $f_1$; (2) applying cross-attention between $f_1$ as query and $F(X)$, followed by an MLP that produces feature $f_2$; (3) applying cross-attention between $F(X)$ as query and $f_2$, producing the final fused feature $f$.
+{\bf Fusion module} fuses the encoded prompt and the feature maps of the 3D detector backbone (Fig.~\ref{fig:condition by 2D detection}).
+If the prompt is represented by a feature map extracted from the 2D detector, a straightforward fusion method is to concatenate these feature maps (Fig.~\ref{fig:condition by 2D detection}a), as widely done in the literature \cite{long2015fully, pinheiro2016learning}.
+Our final method fuses feature vectors which encode 2D detections as prompts.
+In this work, we implement a Transformer network \cite{vaswani2017attention, kirillov2023segment} to attentively fuse the feature vectors with feature maps of the 3D detector backbone (Fig.~\ref{fig:fusion_module}).
+Concretely, for an input image $X$ which goes through the 3D detector backbone $F$, its feature map is denoted as $F(X)$.
+The prompt encoder $F_{prompt}$ transforms a prompt $p$ into a vector $F_{prompt}(p)$.
+The fusion model returns the final fused feature $f= \text{Norm}(\text{CrossAttn}(\text{query}=F(X), \text{key}=f_2, \text{value}=f_2))$, where